jim-collier/x9git/project/backlog.md

 	- Note: naming an account that holds no token still prints that name, in the command meant to answer who a thing went out as.

 - 🔘 `sync` compares no identities before it pushes, and the comparison cannot fire on an https remote at all.

-- 🔘 Bash accepts `--config` naming a directory, prints a shell error, loads no accounts and exits 0.
-	- Note: the PowerShell build refuses it.
-The reverse hole is an unreadable file, which PowerShell passes over silently.

-- 🔘 `GITSBY_ACCOUNT` matches an account name case-sensitively in Bash and case-insensitively in PowerShell.

-- 🔘 Only `-q`, `-y` and `--config` may precede `raw`; anything else fails, and the message blames the tool's own arguments.

-- 🔘 PowerShell `raw` takes `--`, `-v` and `-h` for itself before the tool sees them.
-	- Note: `--` is the common git disambiguator, so `raw git log -- path` cannot be run.

-- 🔘 `account apply` with no config file ends in a raw operating-system error, differently in each build.

 ### Features and enhancements